ros2hp/grmgr/README.md

 ## The Benefits of grmgr?

-While **_grmgr_** may be used to throttle many goroutines across an application it also provides the facility to dynamically adjust the throttle limits of each goroutine, up or down, in realtime while the application is running.
-As the applicaton continues to run the number of concurrent instances of each goroutines will be brought into line to match the new throttle limits.
+While **_grmgr_** may be used to throttle all parallel goroutines within an application it also provides the facility to dynamically adjust the parallel limits of each goroutine, up or down, and in realtime while the application is running. grmgr can then implement those changes via the usual communication with the application, so as the applicaton continues to run the number of concurrent instances of each goroutines will be brough into line to match the new modified limits.

 This capability could be used by a system monitor, for example, to send a scale-down message to  **_grmgr_** in response to a CPU overload alarm.
 Over time the application would adjust the number of concurrent goroutines in response to **_grmgr_** enforcing lower concurrency limits of each goroutine.